endormi/www/content/uses.md

 #### Other

 I have three **Arduino** boards (**Uno**, **Mega2560** and **Micro**) that I use to create fun and useful projects.

-Check out my Arduino [projects](https://github.com/endormi/pomodoro-timer) (I currently have one which is a pomodoro timer using the Uno board).